rpede/SecureSoftwareDevelopment/assignments/authorization.md

 You are allowed to user GenAI (ChatGPT, Claude, Gemini, Copilot etc) to create the endpoints.
 You might need to take it step-by-step.

-Start with data-access.
+1. Start with the data-access layer.
-Then CRUD endpoints for articles.
+2. Then CRUD endpoints for articles.
-Last, CRUD endpoints for comments.
+3. Last, CRUD endpoints for comments.

 **Do not** prompt it to implement authorization/access-control.
 The whole point is that you should gain a good understanding on how to implement authorization rules in your preferred framework.